-A high-quality field will assemble in the German Masters draw this week as one of the most well-liked events on the calendar returns to Berlin on Wednesday.
+A high-quality field will assemble in the German Masters this week as one of the most well-liked events on the calendar returns to Berlin on Wednesday.

 The tremendous Tempodrom has staged the German Masters every year since 2011 and right from the very beginning it was heralded as a major success.